Baddoke Cheema

 Baddoke Cheema is a village of Sialkot District in the Punjab province of Pakistan.
 It is located nearly 10 km away from Daska.
-It is a Union Council of Sambrial Tehsil, and previously it was part of Daska Tehsil.
+It is a Union Council of Sambrial Tehsil, and was previously part of Daska Tehsil.
 The creek Aaik passes north of this village.
-The village has one hospital.
-There are two high schools one for boys and one for girls.
+The village has one hospital, and a high schools each for boys and girls.